arogozhnikov/DeepMMD-GAN/README.md

 ## Technical details

-Using pytorch for implementation, I am building upon DCGAN (official implementation from pytorch repo).
+Using [pytorch](https://pytorch.org) for implementation, I am building upon DCGAN (official implementation from pytorch repo).

--
+Discriminator also contains BatchNormalization as the last layer to ensure the scale of output.